efuzy/efuzy/docs/src/pages/vue-directives/intersection.md

 <doc-example title="Scrolling Cards" file="Intersection/ScrollingCards" scrollable />

 ::: tip
-In the example above we used a Quasar transition.
+In the example above we used a Efuzy transition.
 For a full list, please head to [Transitions](/options/transitions) page.
 :::

 ## Intersection API